vanzin/jEdit/README.SRC.txt

  For building the online help in either HTML- or PDF-format:

   - DocBook XML 4.4. called "docbook-dtd" or "docbook-xml" from package managers.
     Get it from <http://www.docbook.org/xml/4.4/>.
-Contains catalog information.
+This contains catalog information.
+  - Set the "docbook.catalog" property in build.properties to the path of the docbook.cat catalog file.
+Examples for various OS can be found in build.properties.sample.
   - DocBook XSL.
 Called "docbook-xsl" in package managers.
-    Contains style sheets for transformation into HTML or FO.
+    Contains style sheets for transformation into HTML or FO (for PDF).
     Don't use a ".0" version, these are experimental releases.
     <http://www.sourceforge.net/project/showfiles.php?group_id=21935&package_id=16608>
+  - Set the "docbook.xsl" property in build.properties to the installation path of the DocBook XSL files.
+Examples for various OS can be found in build.properties.sample.
   - xsltproc. sometimes packaged as "libxslt" from package managers:
     This is originally a *nix program, but there are ports
     e. g. for Windows too.
 Get it from <http://www.xmlsoft.org/XSLT/downloads.html>
     or <http://www.zlatkovic.com/libxml.en.html>.
+  - Set the "xsltproc.executable" property in build.properties to the path of your xsltproc executable.
+If it is in your PATH environment variable, "xsltproc" is sufficient as value.
+Examples for various OS can be found in build.properties.sample.

  For building the online help in PDF-format: